rodolfodpk/go-crablet/docs/streaming.md

 ## ReadEvents - Application-Level Streaming

-`ReadEvents` implements the DCB specification for streaming events with application-level batching.
+`ReadEvents` provides streaming events with application-level batching inspired by the DCB pattern.

 ### How It Works